Texas Hold'em Game Rules and a Round (Texas Hold'em Tutorial)

 Does Texas Hold'em always require a showdown?

 Not necessarily.
 Most hands don't actually go to showdown.
-As long as in any round of betting,Your bet caused all your opponents to fold.You can win the pot directly.
+As long as your bet causes all your opponents to fold in any round, you can win the pot outright.

 The most common misconceptions among beginners